terra-money/docs/src/core/spec-treasury.md

 This function is called at the end of an epoch to compute seigniorage and forwards the funds to the [`Oracle`](dev-spec-oracle.md) module for ballot rewards, and the [`Distribution`](dev-spec-distribution.md) for the community pool.

 1. The seigniorage $\Sigma$ of the current epoch is calculated by taking the difference between the Luna supply at the start of the epoch ([Epoch Initial Issuance](#epoch-initial-issuance)) and the Luna supply at the time of calling.

-	Note that $ \Sigma > 0 $ when the current Luna supply is lower than at the start of the epoch, because the Luna had been burned from Luna swaps into Terra.
+   Note that $\Sigma > 0$ when the current Luna supply is lower than at the start of the epoch, because the Luna had been burned from Luna swaps into Terra.
 See [here](dev-spec-market.md#seigniorage).

 2. The Reward Weight $w$ is the percentage of the seigniorage designated for ballot rewards.
 Amount $S$ of new Luna is minted, and the [`Oracle`](dev-spec-oracle.md) module receives $S = \Sigma * w$ of the seigniorage.

-3. The remainder of the coins $ \Sigma - S $ is sent to the [`Distribution`](dev-spec-distribution.md) module, where it is allocated into the community pool.
+3. The remainder of the coins $\Sigma - S$ is sent to the [`Distribution`](dev-spec-distribution.md) module, where it is allocated into the community pool.

 ## Transitions